 Lyonnaise cuisine apparently started in the 16th century when Catherine of Medici brought her chefs with her to France and ordered them to cook with produce sourced around the country.
 It was an important step in the evolution of cooking, as these trained chefs learned to incorporate different ingredients.

-Lyon has always been at a crossroads of trades and ingredients from far and wide which both led the city to grow and gave a high passing trade of customers needing to eat.
-This sense of being a crossroads has also influenced the cuisine, which incorporates a broader range of ingredients than other areas in France.
+Lyon has always been at a crossroads of trades and ingredients from far and wide.
+This both led the city to grow and gave a high passing trade of customers needing to eat.

-In the 18th century, Lyon ‘mothers’ emerged and are often credited with creating the current culinary reputation.
+In the 18th century, Lyon 'mothers' emerged and are often credited with creating the current culinary reputation.
 These were ladies who had previously served richer families who set up on their own.
-They combined humble ingredients with simple but elegant preparation, the type of food now prized by people from all backgrounds in the city’s unique bouchon.

 What’s in salade Lyonnaise?